Mfon23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays the last 10 lines of /etc/passwds
+displays the first ten lines of /etc/passwd